Miami police chief suspended, reportedly on track to be terminated

 Trending News

-Acevedo later issued an apology for making this comment and said his intention was to, "highlight the importance of diversity within our own ranks and to lighten our discussion," but added that he has since learned it was "highly offensive to the exile Cuban community, of which I am a proud member."
+Acevedo later issued an apology for making the comment and said his intention was to, "highlight the importance of diversity within our own ranks and to lighten our discussion," but added that he has since learned it was "highly offensive to the exile Cuban community, of which I am a proud member."

 Despite this apology, after Acevedo's most recent open criticism of Miami government, officials held two meetings regarding his position as Chief of Police.